 The courses in the bachelor’s program in Physics include:

 - Theoretical physics

-Graduates of the Bachelor's degree program in Physics are well prepared for the Master's Program in Physics and are in demand in many occupational fields.
-The options go from scientific facilities and development departments of industrial companies, across the entire IT area, production and sales, to insurances, banks and corporate consultancies.
+Graduates of the bachelor's program in Physics are well prepared for the master’s degree program in Physics and are in demand in many professional fields.
+The options range from scientific institutions and development departments of industrial companies to the entire IT sector, production and sales to insurance companies, banks and corporate consultancies.

 Subject examination regulations (FPOs) define the basic structures of a degree program (e.g. admission requirements and contents to be studied).
 The current version of an FPO automatically applies to students when enrolling in the first semester of study.
 This means that, even if the FPO changes during the course of your studies, the original version in effect at the time of enrollment still applies (provided that said FPO does not expire).